-5.2.1 CHANGES IN ASH POND OPERATIONS
+5.2.1 CHANGES IN ASH POND OPERATIONS & INFLOW DESIGN FLOOD CONTROL SYSTEMS

-Pond 1N and Pond 1S are inactive CCR surface impoundments and were taken out of service around 2010.
-The operating conditions at Pond 1N and Pond 1S have not changed since the latest hydrologic and hydraulic calculations were prepared in March 2022.
+Pond 1N and Pond 1S are inactive CCR surface impoundments and were taken out of service around 2010 and were subsequently regraded to pipes that drain into a concrete trough that directs stormwater run-off to the Station's Recycle Pump Station.
+Consequently Ponds 1N and 1S have been designed to not permanently impound water, and there are no inflows into the former ponds except for direct precipitation.
+These conditions at Pond 1N and Pond 1S have not changed since the latest hydrologic and hydraulic calculations were prepared in March 2022.
 Thus, there have been no significant changes to the operations of these former ash ponds that warrant updating the March 2022 hydrologic and hydraulic calculations.